What is a shift pattern?

 They must get free health assessments regularly

-A night shift is typically any work done between 11pm and 6am
+A night shift ( also known as a third shift) is typically any work done between 11pm and 8am

 New compliance changes in 2024–2025 for UK